DSpace-Labs/DSpace-codenvy/PITCHME.md

 - References code "projects"
 - Has RAM allocation
 - Is started and stopped

++++

+## Che Workspace Snaptshots
-- Snapshots are saved - this is how data is persisted from session to session
+- Snapshots are saved on shutdown
+  - Still exploring how to configure Docker volumes within a workspace
+- Project directories are refreshed from git on workspace startup

 +++